 The channels 1026, 1086, 2026 and 2086 are identified for ship-to-satellite and satellite-to-ship communications and are not used by the terrestrial component of VDES;

 The channels 24, 84, 25 and 85 are identified for ship-to-shore and shore-to-ship communications.

+IMO NCSR is considering amending SOLAS chapter V to incorporate VDES.
+Guidelines for the operational use of VDES and draft VDES performance standard are being development in IMO NCSR.
+IEC is drafting test standard for VDES.

 IMT-2020 based IoT communication